nielskrijger/angular-todo/README.md

 gulp webserver
 ```

 This command compiles coffeescript sources into `/www/js` and starts a watcher with live-reload.
+It should automatically start a browser window pointing to `http://localhost:3050/`.